 Shadowreaper Anduin – Shadowreaper Anduin gives Priest the opportunity to close out games that might otherwise slip away.
 Even without Raza the Chained, multiple hero powers each turn can strip away Token boards or kill an opponent.
 If you enjoy playing Priest, you probably crafted Anduin long before reading this.

 Malfurion the Pestilent – Malfurion offers the opportunity for Druid to stabilize against decks that would usually overrun the class.
-The flexibility of both the Battlecry and hero power might make this the best Death Knights in the set.
+The flexibility of both the Battlecry and hero power might make this the best Death Knight in the set.

 Bloodreaver Gul'dan– We’ve seen the incredible power of N'Zoth, The Corruptor in decks with even just a few Deathrattles.
 Bloodreaver Gul’dan offers a similar board swing coupled with the perfect hero power for a slower Warlock deck.